yadvi12/Automating-Hadoop-Cluster-on-AWS-Cloud-using-Terraform/README.md

    some changes are needed.

 ## License:
-The Project is released under the terms of the MIT License(LICENSE).
+The Project is released under the terms of the [MIT License](LICENSE).
 <!-- </br>

 <div align="center">